folklore.ie

 This publication was produced by Michael Fortune with the support of the Arts Office of Wexford County Council under their 'Creative Communities Programme' and the North Wexford Historical Society.

-Michael Fortune,12th of March 2024.
+Michael Fortune, 2nd of October 2024.

 Ireland (32 counties)